-These tables also include unweighted sample sizes which, along with standard errors, show the stability of the estimates for the Head Start population.16 For each table of population estimates, we also provide accompanying standard error tables based on the weighted estimates.
+These tables also include unweighted sample sizes which, along with standard errors, show the stability of the estimates for the Head Start population.
+16 For each table of population estimates, we also provide accompanying standard error tables based on the weighted estimates.
 Along with the standard errors, readers may compare means (averages) and percentages presented in the tables for different groups to see whether differences between those estimates are statistically significant and do not differ due to chance.
-Readers can use a Student's t test to test for statistical significance at the .05 level, where t equals the difference between the estimates divided by the square root of the sum of the estimates, where a larger standard error signifies a wider confidence interval around the estimate.
+Readers can use a Student's t test to test for statistical significance at the .05 level, where t equals the difference between the estimates divided by the square root of the sum of the estimates' squared standard errors.
+Standard errors also provide information on the stability of the estimates, where a larger standard error signifies a wider confidence interval around the estimate.
 For example, a 95 percent confidence interval means that we can be 95 percent sure that the range of values included in the confidence interval contains the true mean or percentage of the population, based on our sample.
 The larger the sample size, the narrower the confidence interval.
 In the context of FACES, the confidence interval reflects the sampling variance for the estimates presented in this report based on the sample of programs, centers, and teachers who participate in FACES and the range of possible